-BNL has made significant investments in environmental protection programs over the past 20 years and continues to make progress in achieving its goal of preventing new groundwater impacts and remediating previously contaminated groundwater.
-No new impacts to groundwater quality were discovered during 2016.
-The Laboratory's extensive groundwater monitoring well network is used to evaluate progress in restoring groundwater quality, to comply with regulatory permit requirements, and to monitor active research and support facilities where there is a potential for environmental impact.
+BNL has made significant investments in environmental protection programs over the past 25 years and continues to make progress in achieving its goal of preventing new groundwater impacts and remediating previously contaminated groundwater. he Laboratory's extensive groundwater monitoring well network is used to evaluate progress in restoring groundwater quality, comply with regulatory permit requirements, and monitor active research and support facilities where there is a potential for environmental impact.